Hedge funds freeze bank accounts in push for Argentina debt deal

 Argentina was forced into default again in July last year when a U.S. judge prohibited the South American grains exporting country from servicing its restructured bonds without striking a deal with the holdout hedge funds.

 Investor sentiment has improved since then as the October presidential election approaches and hopes rise that Argentina may do more to tap its vast shale oil and other natural resources in the future.
-The market last month snapped up a $1.5 billion bond offer from state energy company YPF (YPFD.BA).
+The market last month snapped up a $1.5 billion bond offer from state energy company YPF.

 The next government is expected to be more market friendly than that of outgoing leader Cristina Fernandez, whose heavy currency and trade controls have weighed on the economy while inflation remains in the double digits.